-Is it more reasonable to believe that the evidence points more strongly to Initial Complexity (creation) or Initial Disorganization (evolution)?
+Students should consider whether the evidence points more strongly to initial complexity (creation) or initial disorganization (evolution).

-III.
+II.
 IS THERE LIFE IN OUTER SPACE?

-In recent years astronomers have reported the discovery of hundreds of planets around other stars.
-Later we will examine the arguments used to support the existence of planets around other stars.
-For now, let us assume these reports are correct.
-This raises the question: Is there life on other planets?

-• Anyone who expresses doubt is labeled a religious fanatic who either doesn't know or doesn't care about science.
+In recent years astronomers have claimed to discover hundreds of planets around other stars.
+This naturally raises the question: Is there life on other planets?
+Anyone who expresses doubt is labeled a religious fanatic who either doesn't know or doesn't care about science.
 Certainly, rejection of the possibility of life in outer space is based on a belief that the Bible is right in this area, which is beyond the reach of human testing.
 This is religious.

-• However, those who say there is life out there base their assertions on a belief that the Bible is wrong in this area, which is beyond the reach of human testing.
+However, those who say there is life out there base their assertions on a belief that the Bible is wrong in this area, which is beyond the reach of human testing.
 This is every bit as religious.

-In an attempt to explain the existence of life without God, Nobel Prize winner Dr. Francis Crick (co-discoverer of the structure of DNA) proposed a model known as "Directed Panspermia."
-This scenario holds that life began elsewhere in the universe, then was sent to earth by an advanced civilization somewhere out in space.
+Students should be made aware of an obscure but nevertheless interesting model, "Directed Panspermia."
+This scenario, proposed by Nobel Prize winner Dr. Francis Crick (co-discoverer of the structure of DNA), holds that life began elsewhere in the universe, then was sent to earth by an advanced civilization somewhere out in space.
 He proposed this idea because he concluded that conditions on the earth have never been favorable to produce life from nonliving chemicals.
-Rather than accept the possibility that life was the result of an unknown non-natural process performed by a being outside of nature, he proposed that it is the result of unknown natural processes performed by unknown beings who are themselves part of nature.
+Rather than accepting the possibility that life was the result of an unknown non-natural process performed by a being outside of nature, he proposed that it is the result of unknown natural processes performed by unknown beings who are themselves part of nature.
 This is religion, not science.